K0r0Ba/personal-nvim-config/README.md

 Hello, this is my personal NeoVIM config based on popular (yet efffective) tools.
-I use it on Linux machines (more specifically debian based distros/ubuntu).
+I use it on Linux machines (more specifically debian based distros/ubuntu and sometimes archlinux).

 **Prerequisites:**